 Paul was a board member and president of the Ottawa County Farm Bureau and is currently chair of the county’s policy development committee.
 He graduated from the Michigan Farm Bureau (MFB) ProFILE Young Farmer Leadership Institute and is on the MFB state study committee.
 Since 2015, Paul has been on the boards of directors for the Farmers Co-op Elevator Company and the Critter Barn.

 Both Paul and Nancy are active in their local church and Nancy holds leadership positions with her school.
 She is an early childhood education partner with Ready for School and an educational leadership team member at Zeeland Christian School.

 “That’s been one of the biggest parts of our lives,” Paul said about community and agriculture involvement.
 “I’ve grown a lot through off the farm stuff.”

 “I’ve seen him blossom in a totally different way,” Nancy adds.
 “It’s fun to sit back and where I lead at school, he can do that in his own field too.”

 The couple looks forward to the further involvement at MMPA that starts with the OYDC program.
 The initial OYDC conference in August gave OYDC finalists a look into their cooperative through discussions with co-op leaders and a tour of the offices and milk testing laboratory.
 Up next for Paul and Nancy is participating in the Joint Annual Meeting of the National Milk Producers Federation and national dairy checkoff organizations.

 As the Pyles continue development on and off the farm, their positivity and passion will surely be the driver.
 “We work to better ourselves and society,” Nancy said.
-“We want others to see that we love God and serve others in how we live our lives.”
+“We want others to see that we serve others in how we live our lives.”

 –Allison Stuby Miller